Massive blaze destroys multi-million dollar home in Dartmouth

 Crews sprayed down the nearby houses with water as they battled the main blaze.

-The house that initially caught on fire was deemed a total loss and two additional houses sustained damage.
+The house that initially caught on fire was deemed a total loss and three additional houses sustained damage.

 “The house next door, upwind, was scorched,” neighbor Jane Zimmerman said.
 “Some of the windows are broken but the firemen did a great job.
 They kept it from catching, so they have some damage but it’s contained.”